24f2006126-droid/tds_reposi/Day-5.md

 3)git status-->What’s going on right now(Which files are modified,Which are staged)
 4)git diff-->What exactly changed(Line-by-line differences between.Working tree vs staging area)
 5)git log — History of commits(List of commits,Author name & email)
+6)git clone https://github.com/username/repo-name -->connect my local WSL folder to GitHub repo.
+7)git add filename -->Add files you want to include in the commit 8)git push -->Send my commit to GitHub.
+9)git add .  => . = current directory
+10)Full workflow in order:
+git add .
+git commit -m "your message"
+git push

+11) origin = where GitHub repo is. main = which branch inside your project
+12)Setting up SSH lets you push to GitHub without typing your password every time.

+13)Tag = label for a specific commit (like a release point) Annotated tag = tag with message + metadata
+Push = send that release marker to GitHub
+14)git tag -a v0.1.0 -m "first release" (Create a tag) 15)git push origin v0.1.0 (Send tag to GitHub).Suppose You finish your app and want to mark it as version 0.1
 ---

 --- Feedback (Suggestions for the TDS Team) ---